resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 ## Exercise 3

-See if you can configure CyberDuck and then drag `today.txt` back to your local machine.
+See if you can configure CyberDuck and then drag `whyme.txt` (the file you created earlier) back to your local machine.

 ### More imaginary bonus points